-Notice is hereby given that the eighty-third annual general meeting of the company will be held at 12.35pm on 31 May 2012 at Partnership House, Carlisle Place, London, SW1P 1BX:
+Notice is hereby given that the eighty-fourth annual general meeting of the company will be held at 12.30pm on 31 May 2012 at Partnership House, Carlisle Place, London SW1P 1BX:

-- To receive the directors' report and accounts for the year 2011/12. - To consider the re-election of directors. - To consider the re-appointment of the auditors. - To consider the remuneration of the auditors. - To consider the following, which will be proposed as an Ordinary Resolution;
+- To receive the directors' report and accounts for the year 2011/12. - To consider the final dividend. - To consider the re-election of directors. - To consider the re-appointment of the auditors. - To consider the remuneration of the auditors.